Skip to content

 • kayak.open_text_retriever(...) for one high-level text workflow object

-• retriever.upsert_texts(...) when the source corpus starts as raw text
+• retriever.upsert_texts(...) when the source corpus starts as plain text

 • retriever.search_text(...) when you want the retriever to encode the query and load the store slice